HFpostdoc/esawksp2018/README.md

 Have you ever written a long script that conducts oodles of analyses and wished that someone would come along and make it all clearer to understand and use?
 Well you’re not alone.
-A recent survey of over 1500 scientists reported a crisis of reproducibility with "slective reporting" being the most cited contributing factor and 80% saying code availability is playing a role.
+A recent survey of over 1500 scientists reported a crisis of reproducibility with "selective reporting" being the most cited contributing factor and 80% saying code availability is playing a role.
 In this workshop, we'll discuss common issues in scientific transparency related to analytical